-- Inform An Garda Síochána. - Arrange RCC psychological support for additional support. - The patient may have an informal discussion with An Garda Síochána. - Proceed, following informed consent, with a physical/health examination, appropriate care, treatment and follow up.
-No forensic evidence is collected.
+- Inform An Garda Síochána. - Arrange RCC psychological Support for additional support. - The patient may have an informal discussion with An Garda Síochána. - Proceed, following informed consent with a physical/health examination, appropriate care, treatment and follow up, but no forensic evidence is collected.